RuilinChen-BNU/Harmoni-Planet/README.md

 ✅ Testing

-	Testing data:
+	Demo data:
-	The Test_Data folder contains 37 pre-processed and downscaled PlanetScope strips, their corresponding UDM2 files, and metadata files.
+ 	Beijing: This dataset is intended for evaluating strip-based implementations and comprises 37 pre-processed and downscaled PlanetScope strips, along with their corresponding UDM2 files and metadata.
+  	Qingzang: This dataset is intended for evaluating scene-based implementations and includes 124 scenes, each accompanied by its respective UDM2 and metadata files.

 	Disclaimer:
-	Due to licensing restrictions, the dataset has been downscaled to 90m resolution, and metadata irrelevant to image footprints has been removed.
+	Due to licensing restrictions, the dataset has been downscaled to 90m (Beijing) and 30m (Qingzang) resolution, and metadata irrelevant to image footprints has been removed.
 	To use the testing data: 1.
 Set "imagefile_folder" to the Test_Data folder.
 	                         2. Configure output file paths accordingly.

 	Visual evaluation:
-	To visually evaluate the algorithm's performance on the test dataset, apply the following PlanetScope strip imagery with identical stretching methods:
+	To visually evaluate the algorithm's performance on the test dataset, apply the following PlanetScope strip imagery (Beijing) with identical stretching methods:
   	202306276606884.tif | 202306276606795.tif | 202306276606742.tif | 202306276606997.tif | 202306276606764.tif
 	202306296611713.tif | 202306296611316.tif | 202306296611662.tif | 202306296611282.tif | 202306296611929.tif
 	These images were acquired over a two-day period and exhibit significant radiometric inconsistencies between strips, making them suitable for visualizing the algorithm's performance.